Source: Tien Anh Nguyen, Research & Analytics Team, OpenView

 It’s one thing to support a handful of customers early on.
 It’s quite another to support thousands (or millions, if you’re Facebook or Instagram) of customers.
 Unfortunately, far too many businesses assume that their technology can scale with their customer growth.
 When something inevitably goes wrong and they aren’t prepared to deal with it, that seemingly small issue can sink the entire business.

-Imagine what would have happened if Instagram hadn’t been able to support the million new Android users it received in just 12 hours last April.
+Imagine what would have happened if Instagram hadn’t been able to support the million new Android users it received in just 12 hours last April, people started to buy Instagram views from their phones like crazy.
 Instead, the popular photo sharing application handled the influx seamlessly and signed a $1 billion acquisition offer with Facebook less than a week later.

 3. The business model isn’t sustainable